 Why a PRD Template Is Your Projectâs North Star

 Imagine trying to build a house without architectural drawings.
-You might get four walls and a roof, but itâs probably not the house you wanted, and it will likely cost more than you planned.
-A good PRD template forces you and your stakeholders to hash out the tough questions before a single line of code is written, creating a shared understanding of what âwinâ actually looks like.
+You might get four walls and a roof, but itâs probably not the house you wanted and it will likely cost more than you planned.
+A good PRD template forces stakeholders to answer the tough questions before a single line of code is written, creating a shared understanding of what âwinâ actually looks like.1

 Getting Everyone on the Same Page

 A solid PRD template does far more than list features.
 Itâs the connective tissue that links every requirement back to a core business goal and a genuine user need.
-That context is gold for everyone involved.
+That context is valuable for everyone involved:

-- For designers: It spells out user personas and their problems, ensuring the final design actually solves something meaningful.
+- For designers: it spells out user personas and problems, ensuring designs solve real user needs.

 When requirements are defined with this level of clarity, you can scope the project more accurately and build a realistic financial picture.